prescottbreeden/de-formed-validations/README.md

 4. Modular approach makes reusing and nested validations a snap.
 5. De-coupled validation functions makes unit testing validation requirements easy.

-## Why use De-Formed?

-De-Formed takes a simple schema and generates objects and functions to handle validation-related tasks.
-All validations are de-coupled from your form and controller architecture allowing them to be executed and reused in any context needed.
-Just define as many functions as you find necessary in your schema and then execute them on whichever events you choose (client-side or server-side).
-This provides you with a function-based, modular approach to design validation patterns that meet your requirements without the hassle of managing the validation data yourself.
-If you are using Node for the Server, you can also return the validation state directly to the Client to automatically display errors on their corresponding fields.

 ## Install
 ```
 yarn add de-formed-validations